 A buyer’s agent who is knowledgeable in new construction homes will play an invaluable role during this period because they will be able to answer any questions you may have.

 Your final walkthrough is exactly what it sounds like: It’s the last time you’ll walk through the home before officially taking the keys and signing off its completion.

 By this point, inspections, repairs, and re-inspections should be fully completed — and it’s in your own best interest not to take possession of the house until all punch list items are resolved and you have no lingering concerns.

 Do, however, be forgiving of everyday dust and other signs of recent human activity.
-Unless your purchase documents specified that a professional cleaning will take place prior to your move-in, your builder isn’t on the hook for things like vacuuming, mopping, or polishing your countertops.
+Unless your purchase documents specify that professional cleaning will take place prior to your move-in, your builder isn’t on the hook for things like vacuuming, mopping, or polishing your countertops.

 Step 15: Closing time!